 As yo can imagine, wrapping up the food in that thin sheet of rice paper is the hardest part of the job.
 I’m still trying to master that, but even when they’re a little loose and falling apart, the spring rolls still taste wonderful.
 If you want to see how it’s done, take a look at this video:

-I hope all these Vietnamese spring roll recipes and tips inspires you… I know they are making me hungry again 😉
+I hope all these Vietnamese spring roll recipes and tips inspire you… I know they are making me hungry again 😉

 See ya all soon,